developer-zebra/developer-zebra-site/src/mx/4-4/security/devadmin/index.md

 >When the device screen is turned back on, manually by some sort of device user activity, or programmatically due to some device event, the result will depend on how long the device screen was off and the value set for the Screen Lock Timeout.
 If the display screen was off for less than the Screen Lock Timeout, then the screen will not be locked (and hence will not need to be unlocked by the device user).
 If the display screen was off for at least the Screen Lock Timeout, then the screen will be locked (and hence will need to be unlocked by the device user).

 >This behavior can be modified in two ways, based on other aspects of the device that may be configured.
-First, if no lock behavior is set for the device (e.g. no pin or password), then "unlocking", if required, may only require a swipe, not any actual data entry by the device user.
+First, if no lock behavior is set for the device (e.g. no pin or password), then "unlocking" (if required) may require only a swipe, and not any actual data entry by the device user.
 Second, if the device is configured to lock automatically when the display screen is turned off by the power key, then a screen lock will always occur when the display screen is turned back on after being turned off via the power key, regardless of how much time the display screen was off.

 >This parm will allow you to set the Screen Lock Timeout.